chrismembrey/return_of_investment_films/README.md

 - Blurb length (continuous)
 - From collection (binary)
 - Blurb objectivity (continuous)
-- Blurb polarity (coninuous)
+- Blurb polarity (continuous)
 - Unique genre pairing (binary)
 - Blurb words with top 100 roi means (binary)
-- Actors with more than 3 films to thier name (binary)
+- Actors with more than 3 films to their name (binary)

 Here is a small taste of the data frame appearance.

 ![Screenshot 2021-05-13 at 17 29 34](https://user-images.githubusercontent.com/76961031/118156130-e9cdff00-b410-11eb-9ee9-ffd0f6a0b44c.png)

-To see the full cleaning and EDA of the scraped data, please see the jupyter notebook in the folder titled ''.
+To see the full cleaning and EDA of the scraped data, please see the jupyter notebook in the folder titled 'cleaning_eda'.

 ## Regression Modelling
 Linear Regression, a Support Vector Machine (linear kernel only) and a Decision Tree Regression was used to predict the ROI of films.
-The best model was an ElasticNet linear regression model for data where ROI was less than 500% and the model only yeilded a score of 0.155 showing limited explainability in ROI variance.
+The best model was an ElasticNet linear regression model for data where ROI was less than 500% and the model only yielded a score of 0.155 showing limited explainability in ROI variance.

 ![image](https://user-images.githubusercontent.com/76961031/118816969-a52be300-b8aa-11eb-8d0f-ccaa7b3988ce.png)